-- 1. Read the book titles and ask students, "What do you think a calf might need?" - 2.
-Have students complete the K on the Animal Needs KWL. - 3.
-Discuss student responses and have students complete W on Animal Care KWL. - 4.
-Ask students, "Do you think these animals need similar things to what we need to live?"
-Collect student predictions. - 5.
-Give students Animal Care Venn Diagram and explain they are to complete the venn diagram to compare and contrast the needs of human babies to the needs of calves as they listen to the two stories. - 6.
-Read Little Star...
-Raising our First Calf and Star Becomes a Mother to students. - 7.
+- 1. Read the book titles and ask students, "What do you think a calf might need?"
+"Do you think these animals need similar things to what we need to live?"
+Collect student predictions. - 2.
+Read Little Star...Raising our First Calf and Star Becomes a Mother to students. - 3.
 After reading, ask students, "Were the things these animals needed similar to what we need to live?"
-Discuss student responses from all parts of the Animal Care Venn Diagram. - 8.
-Explain to students that animals need the same basic things we need to stay healthy and be productive.

-- 9. Ask students, "What were some of the things the calves in these stories needed?"
-As students respond, teach students the different things each animal needs, how it compares to what humans need, and how the Farmer/Rancher meets each of these needs for the animal: - Shelter (structure or building that provides cover from weather and/or protection against danger) - Humans: We have homes to keep us safe, dry, and warm. - Beef Cattle: Farmer/Ranchers have barns (large building on farm to store grain and feed and to shelter animals) to keep animals warm and dry and fenced pasture (enclosed area of land covered with plants suitable for feeding animals) to give them fresh air and food while keeping them safe from other animals. - Food/Nutrition (process of being nourished with nutrients from food and using them in the body in order to keep healthy and grow) - Humans: As babies, nutrients are gotten from milk from our mother or from formula in a bottle.
+Explain to students that animals need the same basic things we need to stay healthy and be productive. - 4.
+Ask students, "What were some of the things the calves in these stories needed?"
+As students respond, teach students the different things each animal needs, how it compares to what humans need, and how the Farmer/Rancher meets each of these needs for the animal: - Shelter (structure or building that provides cover from weather and/or protection against danger) - Humans: We have homes to keep us safe, dry, and warm. - Beef Cattle: Farmer/Ranchers have barns to keep animals warm and dry and fenced pasture (enclosed area of land covered with plants suitable for feeding animals) to give them fresh air and food while keeping them safe from other animals.

+- ✤ Food/Nutrition (process of being nourished with nutrients from food and using them in the body in order to keep healthy and grow) - Humans: As babies, nutrients are gotten from milk from our mother or from formula in a bottle.
 As we get older, we need to eat a balanced diet of fruits & vegetables (vitamins & minerals), grains (carbohydrates), dairy (calcium & vitamins), and meats & beans (proteins) - Beef Cattle: For calves, Farmer/Ranchers either allow them to get milk from their mothers or give them bottles of milk replacer with the vitamins and nutrients they need.
-As they get older, Farmer/Ranchers feed their cattle grains (like corn and wheat) and fresh grass in the pasture or hay (grasses that are cut and dried and used for feed).

-Water

-- Humans: We should consume at least 8 8-oz glasses of water each day - Beef Cattle: The beef Farmer/Rancher provides water for his cattle with a water trough (a long narrow open container that holds water for animals) or automatic waterer (a device from which livestock may drink that provides a continuous supply of water on demand). - ❖ Vaccinations (a shot/injection of a vaccine in order to protect against a particular disease) - Humans: Babies receive vaccinations to protect them from different diseases.
+As they get older, Farmer/Ranchers feed their cattle grains (like corn and wheat) and fresh grass in the pasture or hay (grasses that are cut and dried and used for feed). - \ Water - Humans: We should consume at least 8 8-oz glasses of water each day - Beef Cattle: The beef Farmer/Rancher provides water for his cattle with a water trough (a long narrow open container that holds water for animals) or automatic waterer (a device from which livestock may drink that provides a continuous supply of water on demand). - Vaccinations (a shot/injection of a vaccine in order to protect against a particular disease) - Humans: Babies receive vaccinations to protect them from different diseases.
 As they get older, we continue to get vaccinations to protect us against different diseases (flu vaccines, chicken pox vaccines, etc..) - Beef Cattle: Farmer/Ranchers will give their calves vaccinations against different diseases.
 As they get older, the beef Farmer/Rancher decides what his animals are most at risk for and protects them against diseases they can contract from wildlife in the pasture.

-Medical Care
+\ Medical Care

-• Humans: We go to the doctor for yearly physicals/check-ups to make sure we are staying healthy, and also go when we are sick to get medicine to make them better.

-• Beef Cattle: Farmer/Rancher brings a veterinarian (someone trained and qualified in the medical treatment of animals) to the farm whenever a beef cow gets sick, so they can determine what treatment will make the animal better.
+- Humans: We go to the doctor for yearly physicals/check-ups to make sure we are staying healthy, and also go when we are sick to get medicine to make them better. - Beef Cattle: Farmer/Rancher brings a veterinarian (someone trained and qualified in the medical treatment of animals) to the farm whenever a beef cow gets sick, so they can determine what treatment will make the animal better.

-❖ Identity
+✤ Identity